KhartesViewer/khartes/README.md

 Go to the Control Area and open the `Fragments` tab.
 This tab allows you to control various aspects of your fragments.

-You already visited this tab, in order to create new fragments;
+You have already visited this tab, in order to create new fragments;
 now you will have a chance to study it in detail.

 The first thing to notice is that one of the rows is hightlighted with a beige background.
-The fragment whose row is highlighted is the fragment that is currently accepting new nodes.
+The highlighting shows which fragments is accepting new nodes.
 That is, if you create a new node in one of the data windows, that node will be added to this fragment.
-A little bit later you will learn why this particular row was chosen.

-The first two columns in the list of fragments, 'Active` and `Visible`, have similar, but not identical, meanings.
+The first two columns in the fragment list, `Active` and `Visible`, have similar, but not identical, meanings.

 If a fragment is `Visible`, this means that the fragment's mesh and nodes will be overlaid on the Data Slices.

-If a fragment is `Active`, this means that the data that the fragment surface passes intersects (also called the fragment's texture) is displayed in the Fragment View.
+When a fragment is `Active`, this means that the data that lies on the fragment's surface (also called the fragment's texture) is the data that is displayed in the Fragment View.
 (One exception: if a fragment's direction, which can be either X or Y, as shown in the fifth column, is different than the current volume's direction,